Jan Spivey Gilchrist

-Jan Spivey Gilchrist is an African-American author, illustrator, and fine artist from Chicago, Illinois.
+Jan Spivey Gilchrist is an American author, illustrator, and fine artist from Chicago, Illinois.
 She is most well known for her work in children's literature, especially illustrations in The Great Migration: Journey to the North, Nathaniel Talking, and My America.
 Her books have received numerous awards including the Coretta Scott King Medal for Illustration and the Parents' Choice Award.

 Early life

 Jan Spivey Gilchrist was born February 15, 1949, in Chicago, Illinois, to Charles and Arthric Spivey.
 Gilchrist first began drawing as a young girl when she suffered from a debilitating bone disease, which prevented her from physical activities.
 Charles Spivey, a minister, encouraged his daughter's love of art at a young age and together, they would travel from their South Side neighborhood to visit the Art Institute of Chicago.
-Once there, Gilchrist longed to see art created by and featuring African Americans.
+Once there, Gilchrist longed to see art created by and featuring African-Americans.
 Young Gilchrist was devastated by the lack of such a section.
 Looking back, she recounts "So I decided to change everything.
 I was going to make sure that African Americans were in paintings and books."
 With her passion for art and practical advice from her father to find a more stable profession, Gilchrist enrolled at Eastern Illinois University.
 She studied with the hopes of teaching and graduated with a Bachelor of Science in art education in 1973.
-After graduation, she worked for several years as a substitute teacher and later, as an art teacher with various public school systems including the Chicago Board of Education (1973-1976), Harvey Schools (1976-1979), Cambridge School Department (1980-1981), and Joliet Public Schools (1982-1983).
+After graduation, she worked for several years as a substitute teacher and later, as an art teacher with various public school systems including the Chicago Board of Education (1973–1976), Harvey Schools (1976–1979), Cambridge School Department (1980–1981), and Joliet Public Schools (1982–1983).
 During her time teaching, Gilchrist enrolled at the University of Northern Iowa, eventually graduating with a Master of Art in Painting in 1979.
 She also holds an M.F.A. in writing from Vermont College and a Ph.D. in English from Madison University.

 During her undergraduate program, Gilchrist married Arthur Johnson on August 1, 1970.
-A daughter was born of the marriage.
+They had one daughter.
 Gilchrist and Johnson divorced in August 1980.
 Gilchrist married Kelvin Keith Gilchrist on September 5, 1983.
-Gilchrist's second child, William Kelvin, was born.
+They had one son.